 Chapters carrying forward a higher-than-normal balance into the spring semester may be placed on a payment plan with the National Headquarters.
 This payment plan agreement will allow staff to continue to coach and work with the chapter to collect money while allowing the chapter to continue to operate.
-If a chapter falls behind on their payment plans, staff may defer to a partial or full suspension of chapter activities, until payments are made.
+If a chapter falls behind on its payment plans, staff may defer to a partial or full suspension of chapter activities, until payments are made.

 RISK MANAGEMENT & INSURANCE PROGRAM

 While some outlooks seem unclear right now, we do know that for our chapters and the Greater Fraternity to successfully continue, there are basic business operations that must continue even during these unique times.
 One of these is our risk management and general liability insurance program.

 Please note your chapter’s invoice and billing may be supplemented if the chapter has under-reported its roster.
 Please check your roster carefully for associate members who may have de-pledged, as well as members who are not included, or graduating seniors who were not correctly reported.
 Chapter Archons and Secretaries will have an opportunity to update an insurance roster with all changes due by May.
 Chapters who pay by the early discount deadline in May will receive a 10% discount.
 The full invoice will be due September 21, 2021.

 Please speak with your chapter leadership for any questions regarding local dues.
 Chapter leadership and advisors should work with the Chapter Relationship Manager for payments, roster adjustments, and general information, and additional questions regarding the program and billing.Where Does the Money Go?

 Associate Member Education & Ritual of Initiation